SIGACTION(3P) - phpMan

 RATIONALE

-Although this volume of IEEE Std 1003.1-2001 requires that signals that
+Although this volume of POSIX.1-2008 requires that signals that cannot

-The SA_NOCLDSTOP flag, when supplied in the act-> sa_flags parameter,
+The SA_NOCLDSTOP flag, when supplied in the act->sa_flags parameter,

 allows overloading SIGCHLD with the System V semantics that each SIGCLD